Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Introduction

 From the perspective of implementation security, DIQKD is favorable since it requires minimal assumptions on Alice and Bob's devices and thus is immune to most side-channel attacks.
 Thanks to the entropy accumulation theorem \cite{Dupuis2016} and its application to DIQKD \cite{Arnon2018}, the experimental requirements to implement DIQKD have become within reach of state-of-the-art technologies.
 Very recently, proof-of-principle experimental demonstrations of DIQKD with positive key rates are reported for extremely short distances \cite{Nadlinger2021,Zhang2021,Liu2021}.
-Even if the transmission distance is extended to practical regimes in a near future, a DIQKD system is expected to be more costly since the experimental requirements are still demanding.
-In fact beyond the experimental requirements, it may be viewed as significantly more expensive simply because at best one must use a new system of devices each time one wishes to establish a key because DIQKD is not known to be universally composably secure \cite{Barrett13,Arnon2019}.
-As such, while DIQKD has advantages for implementation security and can be implemented, at least over very short distances, device-dependent QKD (i.e. QKD with characterized devices) remains the more practical option at the moment.\footnote{We note that measurement-device-independent (MDI) QKD also falls in the category of device-dependent QKD since one still makes assumptions on both Alice's and Bob's devices.}
+Even if the transmission distance is extended to practical regimes in the near future, a DIQKD system is expected to be more costly since the experimental requirements are still demanding.
+Beyond the experimental requirements, unlike device-dependent QKD, DIQKD is currently not known to be universally composably secure \cite{Barrett13,Arnon2019}.
+This means currently this property must either be sacrificed or a new set of devices must be used each time one establishes a key.
+As such, while DIQKD has advantages for implementation security and can be implemented, at least over very short distances, device-dependent QKD (i.e. QKD with characterized devices) remains a practical option with different theoretical security guarantees at the moment.\footnote{We note that measurement-device-independent (MDI) QKD also falls in the category of device-dependent QKD since one still makes assumptions on both Alice's and Bob's devices.}

 Beyond these limitations, as less assumptions are put on trusted parties' devices, DIQKD key rates are unavoidably lower than a standard device-dependent QKD protocol.
 On the other hand, with the best practice to countermeasure known side-channel attacks, suitable risk management and use cases, and efforts from standardization, device-dependent QKD remains a vital player for a wide adoption of QKD in the future.
 Therefore, it is still of great interest to provide as tight as possible key rates for device-dependent QKD.
 Our goal here is to apply the entropy accumulation theorem to provide better finite key rates of device-dependent QKD.